 What additional security controls are available?

-Litmus supports the concept of Account Holder, Admin, Active User and Read-Only role permissions on an account.
+Litmus supports the concept of Account Holder, Admin, Full User and Read-Only role permissions on an account.
 These roles, except for Account Holder, can be assigned at the sub-account/team level to control access and permissions.

 Additionally, on Litmus Enterprise plans, Account Holders and Admins have the ability to restrict Email Analytics access for users across three levels of access: